 “Titi Rina!”
-Ana yelled, deserting her plate and propelling herself into her aunt’s arms.
+Anna yelled, deserting her plate and propelling herself into her aunt’s arms.

 “Reinita!”
 Rina answered, hugging her niece.
 Rina’s wavy, dark hair was swept back from her face by a large, colorful swath of fabric.
 Stifling a giggle, she noticed her Aunt Natalia look their way, making a face.
 She didn’t approve of Aunt Rina’s tattoo on her arm, a star in a circle surrounded by pretty flowers, which was very visible because of the sleeveless summer dress she wore.
-Ana knew her parents didn’t care for it either; the words “midlife crisis” were often mentioned when the topic was brought up.
+Anna knew her parents didn’t care for it either; the words “midlife crisis” were often mentioned when the topic was brought up.

 “Reinita!” said the man standing by her aunt.
 “I didn’t know I was in the presence of royalty!”
 He dropped to one knee, flourishing his arm.
-“Milady Ana, it’s an honor.
+“Milady Anna, it’s an honor.
 Your aunt has told me a lot about you.”

 Rina laughed.
-So did Ana, even though she thought he was more goofy than funny.
-As crazy people went, he seemed pretty ordinary to Ana.
-His pale skin certainly stood out among the coffee and cream hues of her relatives but she couldn’t see anything she would consider crazy.
-She thought he looked a little like what people thought of as hippies, but older, with his salt and pepper hair pulled back into a pony tail.
-She noticed that the fabric of her aunt’s head band matched the fabric of the man’s shirt, a bold African print.
+So did Anna, even though she thought he was more goofy than funny.
+As crazy people went, he seemed pretty ordinary to Anna.
+His pale skin and hair certainly stood out among her relatives, but she couldn’t see anything she would consider crazy.
+She thought he looked a little like what people thought of as hippies, but older, with his salt and pepper hair pulled back into a ponytail.
+She noticed that the fabric of her aunt’s head band matched the fabric of the man’s shirt.
 Their purses were different though.
 Crazy?
 No. But definitely kind of weird, which was good because she liked weird.

 “Anna, this is Orion.
 Orion, Anna,” Titi Rina said.

 “What did my aunt say about me?”

-“Well for one she said you liked dolls.”
+“Well for one, she said you liked dolls,” Orion answered.

-“That’s true,” Ana said making a face.
-“But a lot of girls do.
-That’s nothing special.”
+“That’s true,” Anna said making a face.
+“But a lot of kids do.”

 “She also said you were very imaginative and liked learning about different countries.
 So when I saw this little guy,” Orion said, reaching into his bag and pulling out a small doll, “I figured you’d give him a good home.
 He’s pretty special.”